coderefinery/template-workshop-webpage/content/_index.md

 in-person sessions, please do!
 This usually takes the form of a "watching party" with coordinated breaks for exercises.
-You can manage that on your own and all we will ask you is to register the teams and their contact point with us.
-Later
-(during or after the workshop) we will ask you to give us actual participation numbers and also provide us with the affiliation contry/countries of the participants and their career stage/ job type.
+You can manage that on your own and all we will ask you is to let us know so that we can report the impact.
+Later (during or after the workshop) we will ask you to give us actual participation numbers and also provide us with the affiliation contry/countries of the participants and their career stage/ job type.
 If it is helpful for your